witchessabath/mkdocs/docs/index.md

 # About
 <p>
   Hello and welcome to my tech blog!<br />
-  My name is Lily Sabath and this is where I document all the things I do in my homelab.<br />
+  My name is Lily and this is where I document all the things I do in my homelab.<br />
   I have a passion for single board computers and everything to do with Linux and Open Source Software.<br />
   I love learning about IT and I love sharing that passion.